Suck 4 Luck

 Suck4Luck is a system for playing reverse fantasy football, for 4 players

-Players visit a website, select their credentials, and select their picks for the week
+Players visit a website to select their picks for the week

 These picks are saved using PHP on a remote server to be utilized by the manager utility